Gorazd Pavlík: Life

-Historically, his monastic name of Gorazd was significant as it was the name of the bishop who succeeded Methodius as Bishop of Moravia after he died in 885.
+Historically, his monastic name of Gorazd was significant as it was the name of Saint Gorazd, the bishop who succeeded Methodius as Bishop of Moravia after he died in 885.
 Subsequently, Pope Stephen V drove the disciples of Methodius from Moravia as the Latin rite was imposed.
 Thus, by the choice of his monastic name of Gorazd, the continuity of the Orthodox Church in Moravia from some 1,100 years before was recognized.

 Archimandrite Gorazd was named Bishop of Moravia and Silesia on 24 September 1921, and consecrated bishop on the next day at the Cathedral of the Holy Archangel Michael in Belgrade, Yugoslavia, by Serbian Patriarch Dimitrije.

 Over the next decade or so, Gorazd and his faithful followers organized parishes and built churches in Bohemia.
 In all they built eleven churches and two chapels.
 He had the essential service books translated and published in Czech, which was the language used in the church services.
-With Carpathian Ruthenia and Slovakia part of Czechoslovakia, he assisted many who had returned to their ancestral Eastern Orthodox faith, thus helping the creation of the Eparchy of Mukačevo and Prešov in 1931.
+With Carpathian Ruthenia and Slovakia part of Czechoslovakia, he assisted many who had returned to their ancestral Eastern Orthodox faith, thus helping the creation of the Eparchy of Mukachevo and Prešov in 1931.

 With the conquest of Czechoslovakia by the Nazis in 1938, the church was placed under the Metropolitan in Berlin, Germany.
 Reinhard Heydrich was appointed as ruler of Protectorate of Bohemia and Moravia.
 On 27 May 1942, a group of Czech resistance fighters assassinated Heydrich.
 In making their escape, the group found refuge in the crypt of the Cathedral.
 When Gorazd found out a few days later, he recognized the serious burden this placed on the Czech Orthodox Church.
 Before he left for the consecration to the episcopate of John Gardner in Berlin, he asked that the resistance fighters move elsewhere as soon as possible.
-However, on June 18, the Nazis found the hiding places after a betrayal by two members of the resistance group, and all the members of the group were killed.
+However, on 18 June the Nazis found the hiding places after a betrayal by a member of the resistance group, and all the resistance fighters hiding in the church were killed in a Nazi raid.

 Reprisals came quickly.
 The two priests and the senior lay church officials were arrested.
 Gorazd, wishing to help his fellow believers and the Czech Church itself, took the blame for the actions in the Cathedral on himself, even writing letters to the Nazi authorities.
 On 27 June 1942, he was arrested and tortured.
 On 4 September 1942, Gorazd, the Cathedral priests and the lay officials were executed by firing squad at Kobylisy Shooting Range.
 His body was disposed of at Strašnice Crematorium.

 The reprisals went much further as the Nazis conducted widespread roundups of Czechs, including the whole village of Lidice, then summarily killed the men and children, while they placed the women in concentration camps.
 The Orthodox churches in Moravia and Bohemia were closed and the church forbidden to operate.
 Metropolitan Seraphim courageously refused to issue any statement condemning Bishop Gorazd.
 It was not until the end of the war that the Orthodox Church in Czechoslovakia would function again.